TLara1/TLara1.github.io/_projects/18_project.md

 ## Introduction
 Back when I was working on my <a href="https://tlara1.github.io/projects/14_project/"> magnetonavigatory bird project</a>, I became interested in sensing and filtering techniques.
 My birds used a flavour of sensing filter based on certain biological assumptions, but the more time I spent working on the project, the more I wondered if there wasn't a better way to go about the problem of noisy sensing.
 I, being a physicist and mathematician, had never encountered control theory, which, in my experience, is more often taught in engineering departments.
 And what a shame, because it turns out Kalman filters are quite fascinating!

 Here, we derive and discuss a basic Kalman filter.
-The idea being that, given a noisy signal with noisy sampling, we define a cost function and a filter that operates to minimize this loss function, giving us the best estimate of the signal subject to our sensory limitations.
+The idea being that, given a noisy signal with noisy sampling and knowledge of the system dynamics, we define a cost function and a filter that operates to minimize this loss function, giving us the best estimate of the signal subject to our sensory limitations.

 ## The Mean-Squared Error
 Define our signal,